 When it comes to heat exchanger fouling, the immediate application of advanced analytics offers valuable benefits.
 From examining the device's historical fouling instances, its behavioral pattern can be plotted, producing visualizations that can easily be shared with others on the team.
 These recent trends can then be extrapolated to the future to give an idea of how the heat exchanger's efficiency will evolve over time.
 Using this pattern, engineers can understand roughly how often the heat exchanger needs to be cleaned and plan the maintenance schedule accordingly—assuming this pattern continues to hold true.

-What about explainable machine learning?
+What about white-box machine learning?

 Once the heat exchanger's fouling behavior has been visualized and plotted using advanced analytics techniques, you can use explainable machine learning to dig deeper into the data.
 This is particularly valuable in one particular type of use case that we often see in process plants, where a heat exchanger starts rapidly degrading for unknown reasons, rather than following an understandable, linear pattern.